macmcm95/Project-1-Elk-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
 - Ansible is an open-source tool, making it free and cost effective.
 - Simple to set up, configure and use.
-- Ability to manage (set up and update) entire enviroment no matter where it is deploy.
+- Ability to manage (set up and update) entire enviroment no matter where it is deployed.
 - Customize application based on needs.
-- Increased efficiency becasue no need to install extra software, leaving more room for resources on server.
+- Increased efficiency becasue there is no need to install extra software, leaving more room for other resources on server.

 The playbook implements the following tasks:
 - Install docker.io